Kathleen C. Fraser

 AI Safety

-Evaluating frontier AI models and fine-tuned models for safety risks, and designing mitigations.
+Evaluating frontier and fine-tuned models for safety risks, and designing mitigations.

-For an up-to-date list of publications, please see my Google Scholar page.
+For an up-to-date list, please see my Google Scholar page.